SQiShER/java-object-diff/docs/index.md

 `java-object-diff` is a simple, yet powerful library to find differences between Java objects.
 It takes two objects and generates a tree structure that represents any differences between the objects and their children.
 This tree can then be traversed to extract more information or apply changes to the underlying data structures.

-## Features

-* Generates an easily traversable tree structure to analyze and modify with surgical precision
-* Detects whether a value or item has been added, removed or changed and shows the changes
-* Allows to manipulate the underlying objects directly through the generated tree nodes
-* Works with almost any kind of object (Beans, Lists, Maps, Primitives, Strings, etc.)
-* Properties can be marked with category tags to easily filter for specific subsets
-* No configuration needed (but possible)
-* No runtime dependencies except for [SLF4J](http://www.slf4j.org/)
-* When needed, it leaves it up to you, whether you want to use declarative configuration or annotations

 ## Why would you need this?

 Sometimes you need to figure out, how one version of an object differs from another one.
 One of the simplest solutions that'll cross your mind is most certainly to use reflection to scan the object for fields or getters and use them to compare the values of the different object instances.
 In many cases this is a perfectly valid strategy and the way to go.
 After all, we want to keep things simple, don't we?